alierfanianomidvar/scripts-github/README.md

         git rest --soft

+  - In other word the soft reset (git reset --soft) moves the current HEAD to the specified commit, but does not change the index or the working directory.
+This means that the changes from the commits that are "removed" are kept in the staging area, ready to be re-committed if necessary.

 - Reset staging area and working director to the last commit and overwrite all the changes:

         git rest --hard
+  - In the other word a hard reset (git reset --hard), on the other hand, moves the HEAD to the specified commit and also updates the index and working directory to match that commit.
+    This effectively discards any changes in the staging area and working directory that were made after the commit you reset to.

 > If you change your mind after using Git Reset, you can still restore the previous state of your repository by using
 > the Git Reflog command.